 years later.
 However, the uncut version had been screened on television by the BBC as part of its Doctor Who Night in 1999.
 For the DVD release, BBC Worldwide submitted the full, uncut version of the film to the BBFC for a classification in 2001, and the

 film was passed with all of its previous cuts waived with a 12 rating for:

 This uncut version has since become the standard version available to

 The Unquiet Dead

-broadcast of the episode The Unquiet Dead , due to the story featuring scenes of corpses coming back to life in Victorian Cardiff.
-The BBC countered the complaints by arguing that Doctor Who was not intended for very young children, and
+following the broadcast of the episode The Unquiet Dead , due to the story featuring scenes of corpses coming back to life in Victorian Cardiff.
+The BBC countered the complaints by arguing that Doctor Who was not intended for very young children,

 We would have preferred a PG rating but we were not willing to re-edit the episodes to obtain that -- we wanted to release the episodes exactly as they had been seen on TV.